ttulka/grunt-aws-lambda-package/README.md

 ```
 ## Usage

-### lambda_package

-This task generates a zip package including npm dependencies using the default `npm install --production` functionality.
+The task `lambda_package` generates a zip including npm production dependencies.

-In your project's Gruntfile, add a section named `lambda_package` to the data object passed into `grunt.initConfig()`.
+In the Gruntfile, add a section named `lambda_package` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({